-In the long-term, failure to file your taxes can result in limited loan access, seizure of assets, and/or even jail time.
+In the long-term, failure to file your taxes can result in limited loan access, seizure of assets, fines up to $25,000, and/or even jail time.

 One of the most common occurrences, when taxes are unfiled or filed late, is, of course, a delayed tax refund.
 Even if you don’t receive any notices from the IRS initially, you will start to accrue penalties if you are late to file your taxes.

 Starting on April 16th, a late penalty of 5% is taxed on to your owed amount for every month you fail to file.
 The IRS will begin sending their CP515, CP516, CP518, and CP515B letters in sequence until you file.

 Tax Refund Forfeiture